 I can’t breath.
 I can’t breathe.
 One cannot live without breathing, and I cannot breathe.

 I desperately pull at my hair, pick at my skin.
 The tears come, the silent screams, I am bawling now.
 I say “I can’t do this again,” like I am a prisoner about to be tortured once more.

-“Try your anxiety management techniques,” my shrink says.
+“Try your dbt skills,” my shrink says.

 This is too far past that.
 I lose all control.
 I become an insane person, I lose touch with all parts of my sanity.
 This is not on the same planet as manageable anxiety.

 So I go to the doctor.
 And I bawl on the table, making my husband do most of the talking.
 I don’t ever stand up for myself, but at this point, I need her help.
 I never ask for medication, in fact, I told my counselor that I didn’t want nor need it.
 But things have changed.

 “I need something to help me,” I cry.

 “Are you going to hurt yourself or someone else?
 Are you thinking of suicide?”

 Am I going to tell her?
 “Well…” I start, not sure how much to divulge, “When it gets really bad, sometimes I think about, maybe, possibly, doing something … but I mean, I don’t want to.”